 Sour cream?
 Nope.
 Bleu cheese?
 Nope.
 If you’re avoiding dairy, we’ve compiled all of the ingredients that don’t belong in foods on your grocery list.

-Trying to boost the protein in your diet to maintain your muscle mass?
+Trying to boost the protein in your diet?
 Focus on getting the right amount of protein from the most nutritious sources.
-Here, our dietitians list four sources of protein to avoid.
+Here, our dietitians share four sources of protein to avoid.

 There are certain foods or ingredients that are likely to give you that dreaded bloated feeling.
 A registered dietitian lists five that are problematic and why.